awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 1\.5\.0
 New features:
 + AWS IoT Greengrass Machine Learning \(ML\) Inference is generally available\.
 You can perform ML inference locally on AWS IoT Greengrass devices using models that are built and trained in the cloud\.
 For more information, see [Perform Machine Learning Inference](ml-inference.md)\.
 + Greengrass Lambda functions now support binary data as input payload, in addition to JSON\.
-To use this feature, you must upgrade to AWS IoT Greengrass Core SDK version 1\.1\.0, which you can download from the **Software** page in the AWS IoT console\.
+To use this feature, you must upgrade to AWS IoT Greengrass Core SDK version 1\.1\.0, which you can download from the [AWS IoT Greengrass Core SDK](#gg-core-sdk-download) downloads page\.
 Bug fixes and improvements:
 + Reduced the overall memory footprint\.
 + Performance improvements for sending messages to the cloud\.